duereg/hugo-site/content/blog/20220628-strategic-intent.md

    * You want measurements to be paired
       * A 99% success rate means you’re measuring both success and failure
       * Response time is not a good metric if every response returns an error
-         * aka Pair your measure with a quality measurement
+         * aka Pair your measurement with a quality measurement
       * Any measurement is better than none, but the best measurements cover the output of the work, not the activity involved
 * Time-bound
    * This will take ZZZZZ months/sprints/whatever with VVVV engineers